 8. Mustela Stelatopia Moisturizing Cream

 Okay, this is marketed as for babies, but, in general, we humans of all ages have skin and I think this cream occupies a very important spot on the list.
 We’ve looked at lot of creamy, decadent moisturizers with fun and relaxing scents, but what about people with extremely sensitive skin?

 Some folks can’t tolerate fragrances or dyes or have skin conditions like eczema that make some lotions sting.
-The Mustela Stelatopia Moisturizing Cream is formulated to be hypoallergenic and soothes eczema prone skin in a way other body creams don’t.
+The Mustela Stelatopia Moisturizing Cream is formulated to be hypoallergenic and soothes eczema prone skin in a way others don’t.
 Glycerin, vegetable oil, sunflower seed oil, and petroleum moisturize dry, flaky skin.
 W

 hile I’m not usually wild about the use of petroleum, it does have minimal risk of allergic reactions and is very effective so it makes sense here.
-The brand says the body cream is “non-occlusive” but petroleum is about as occlusive as it gets so I’m not entirely sure what’s going on there.
+The brand says it’s “non-occlusive” but petroleum is about as occlusive as it gets so I’m not entirely sure what’s going on there.
 Just be aware.